rugbyprof/3013-Algorithms/Lectures/L09/hash_types.md

 ## Average Case Analysis of Open Addressing

-In this situation, the load factor *&lamda; = n / M* is always less than 1: there cannot be more keys in the table than there are table entries, since keys are stored directly in the table.
+In this situation, the load factor *&lambda;` = n / M`* is always `<= 1`: there cannot be more keys in the table than there are table entries, since keys are stored directly in the table.
+In actuality, we never want *&lambda;`=1`*, since it could hinder performance.

+- Assumptions:
-Assume that there is always at least one empty slot.
+    - Assume that there is always at least one empty slot.

-Assume that the hash function ensures that each key is equally likely to have each permutation of *0,1,...,M - 1* as its probe sequence.
+    - Assume that the hash function ensures that each key is equally likely to have each permutation of *0,1,...,M - 1* as its probe sequence.

 Average case running times:
 - **Unsuccessful Search:** *O(1/(1-&lambda;))*.